Emergency Dental

 Playing any contact or semi-contact sport poses a risk to your dental health.
 A properly fitted mouthguard can protect you from serious sporting injuries, such as broken jaws, fractured, cracked or knocked-out teeth, cut lips and tongues.
 For more information see our mouthguard page.

-Jones Dental Wollongong and Unanderra are open every Saturday 9am to 5pm and keep emergency spots available for sports accidents and dental trauma.
+Jones Dental Unanderra are open every Saturday 9am to 5pm and keep emergency spots available for sports accidents and dental trauma.

 Missing Crowns